What is an adjusting entry?

 |March 1||Accrued expenses||$400|

-If you’re paid in advance by a client, it’s a deferred expense.
-Even though you’re paid now, you need to make sure the revenue is recorded in the month you perform the service and actually incur the expenses.
+If you’re paid in advance by a client, it’s deferred revenue.
+Even though you’re paid now, you need to make sure the revenue is recorded in the month you perform the service and actually incur the prepaid expenses.

 Over the years, you’ve become well-respected in the tote bag community.
 You’re invited to speak at the annual Tote Symposium, in Lodi, California.

 The conference showrunners will pay you $2,000 to deliver a talk on the changing face of the tote bag industry.
-You invoice them in January, after you confirm you’ll be attending.
-They pay you in March.
+They pay you in January, after you confirm you’ll be attending.
+You’ll speak at the conference in March.

 Example adjusting entry

 First, record the income on the books for January as deferred revenue.
-You’ll be crediting it from your consulting revenue account for now.
+You’ll credit it to your deferred revenue account for now.

 |January 6||Deferred revenue||$2,000|

-Then, in March, when you deliver your talk and get paid, move the money from deferred revenue to consulting revenue.
+Then, in March, when you deliver your talk and actually earn the fee, move the money from deferred revenue to consulting revenue.

 |March 7||Deferred revenue||$2,000|